jaydg/libtcod-d/README.md

 language.

 The DLL (libtcod.so on Linux, libtcod.dll on Windows) is dynamically loaded on start up, not linked at compile time.
-Note that this means that on Linux you must link with libdl by adding -ldl to your linking command to ensure that your program runs.

-It searches for libtcod_debug.so, and if it can't find that, then libtcod.so on the current path (or dlls if on Windows).
+It searches for libtcod_debug.so, and if it can't find that, then libtcod.so on the executable's path (or dlls if on Windows).
 The current release build of libtcod.so 1.5.1 is lacking the functions `TCOD_mouse_includes_touch` and `TCOD_sys_get_sdl_window`, and will fail on attempting to load those functions.

+ATTENTION: the x86_64 version of the Linux library seems to be very unstable and the demo application crashed immediately upon startup.
+The x86 variant works almost fine, though.

 To try the samples, change to examples/samples_d and run dub.